SoftwareHeritage/swh-core/docs/config.md

 attributes used to initialize it.
 All identified instances of a type must be specified in the instance level of a configuration definition.

-An instance identified as "default" is instantiated if a TID but no IID is provided to the instantiation routine.
+An instance identified as "default" is instantiated if a type ID but no instance ID is provided to the instantiation routine.

 Instances may be referenced in an attribute value.
 When an instance containing references is instantiated, referenced instances are instantiated if not already and